holochain/holochain-rust/doc/holochain_101/src/how_to_contribute.md

 ## Writing Guidelines

-Please do not edit the SUMMARY.md file, which stores the raw chapter structure, without advanced signoff from the documentation team.
+Please do not edit the SUMMARY.md file, which stores the raw chapter structure, without advanced signoff from the documentation team in https://chat.holochain.net/holo/channels/hc-documentation.

 More forthcoming!